310 Division Street: Modernizing shelter services to address community need

 With homelessness a rising concern in municipalities across Canada, Northumberland County continues to seek out new opportunities for shelter, housing and services to support vulnerable community members.

-To help address the urgent local need for housing and shelter services in Northumberland, the County has announced the purchase of a building at 310 Division Street, Cobourg.
-Operators of the former Cobourg Retirement Residence announced earlier in 2023 that the facility would be closing its doors.
+To help address the urgent local need for housing and shelter services in Northumberland, the County announced the purchase of a building at 310 Division Street, Cobourg in December 2023.
+The County purchased the vacant property for the purpose of emergency shelter and transitional housing.

-The County has purchased the vacant property for the purpose of emergency shelter and transitional housing.
-It has entered into an agreement with Transition House Shelter for the relocation of shelter services from the current location at 10 Chapel Street, Cobourg to this one central location, to better meet the diverse needs of our community.
+310 Division Street is the former location of the Cobourg Retirement Residence.
+Operators of the Residence announced in June 2023 that the facility would be closing its doors.
+The County purchased the vacant property in December 2023 and entered into an agreement with Transition House Shelter for the relocation of shelter services from the current location at 10 Chapel Street, Cobourg to this one central location, to better meet the diverse needs of our community.

-Anticipated to open in the fall of 2024, the vision is for modernized shelter services that help improve pathways out of homelessness for people in need.
+The vision is for modernized shelter services that help improve pathways out of homelessness for people in need.
 This new and improved shelter will introduce a 24/7 hub, offering:

 • Drop-in warming and cooling spaces